Removal

 11. Insert the shaft into place in the cylinder block, then install the retainer and tighten the retainer bolt to the required torque.

-14. Make sure the marks on the chain and crankshaft sprocket are aligned before removal.
+14. Make sure that the marks on the chain and crankshaft sprocket are aligned before removal.
 Install the camshaft sprocket as described in paragraph 8.